Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

 \subsubsection{Safety \& Delusion Control}

-Model-based HRL agents can be prone to blindly optimizing for objectives without understanding the consequences.
-We propose a technique to suppress delusions by exposing the edge estimators to potentially delusional targets that do not exist in the experience replay buffer.
+Model-based HRL agents can be prone to blindly optimizing for objectives without understanding the consequences \citep{langosco2022goal,paolo2022guided}.
+We propose a technique to suppress delusions by exposing edge estimation to potentially delusional targets that do not exist in the experience replay buffer.
 Details and examples are provided in the Appendix.